23-2-DSDN242/time-based-media-Ivandane/README.md

 ## Maeda Clock

 I recreated the second Maeda Clock, designed by John Maeda, using a function and a grid-system to align the circles.

+## Original Clock

+I changed my idea slightly and made a pond with overlapping circles, and a branch that stretches over the pond.